Medicare Denied Claim for Late Filing (Timely Filing)

 The more important question: should you owe money for this?

-If your provider accepted assignment (agreed to Medicare’s payment terms) and they missed the filing deadline, they generally cannot bill you for the service.
-This is a protection for Medicare beneficiaries.
+If your provider accepted assignment (agreed to Medicare’s payment terms) and they missed the filing deadline, they generally cannot bill you for the service — a claim denied solely for the provider’s late filing is the provider’s responsibility, not yours.
 Contact your provider’s billing office and ask whether they accepted assignment.

 What To Do Next